GryphonRacingAI/gra/README.md

 ## Notes
 - Please make sure the permissions are correct before committing

+## Known issues
-- Ubuntu problems: memory leak (the memory mysteriously gets full).
+- Ubuntu: memory leak (the memory mysteriously gets full).
 Deleting the forwarded ports solves the problem some of the time.
-- Windows problems: Files marked my chmod may cause a problem.
-Also, windows might change the line endings to CRLF which causes a problem when you run the repo in linux.
+- Windows: VSCode on Windows might change the line endings to CRLF which causes a problem when you build the repo.

 ## Commonly used commands
 ### Basic ROS